 Over the past three decades, advances have been made toward understanding challenging problems in aerodynamics by using CFD.
 Numerical methods, such as finite-difference methods (FDM) or finite-volume methods (FVM), applied to the governing flow equations (e.g., Navier-Stokes), are used to model the flow field about an aircraft.
 The choice of which governing equations to use affects the level of physics that can be approximated by the CFD scheme and the computational effort and time taken to solve it.
 Not all numerical methods are created equally, and the choice of method affects the solution’s accuracy, stability, and cost.
 The definition of “cost” comes down to how much time[2] and effort goes into obtaining a solution, and most CFD methods are considered costly by any design standard.

 Developing comprehensive CFD methods is usually considered the ultimate in aerodynamic modeling.
-So far, a wide range of numerical techniques have been used to solve a hierarchy of equations governing the flow, ranging from irrotational and inviscid potential flow approximations to the Euler and Navier-Stokes equations; the latter set of equations can resolve the effects of compressibility, thermodynamics, and turbulence.
-Each level in the hierarchy of governing equations increases physical modeling capability, but also requires more computational effort and cost for the solution.
+So far, a wide range of numerical techniques has been used to solve a hierarchy of equations governing the flow, ranging from irrotational and inviscid potential flow approximations to the Euler and Navier-Stokes equations.
+The latter set of equations can resolve the effects of compressibility, thermodynamics, and turbulence.
+Each level in the hierarchy of governing equations increases physical modeling capability but also requires more computational effort and cost for the solution.

 A key issue in using these numerical methods is the definition and creation of appropriate computational grids over which to solve the governing equations, requiring considerable skill and effort.
 Other problems include the difficulties in modeling flow turbulence, for which no single method exists.
 Furthermore, CFD methods must be validated against measurements to realize the high predictive confidence levels needed for aircraft design work.
 Commercially available tools such as ANSYS Meshing and Pointwise can aid in grid generation, while CFD solvers like ANSYS Fluent and OpenFOAM can run the actual CFD simulations.
 However, there are also many other options for grid generation and CFD solvers.